andywer/threads.js/docs/usage.md

 ### createWorker - select worker backend
 `createWorker` allows selecting the worker backend (among web, node, and tiny), and also if you want a blob worker.

-The second argument to the `createWorker` is an object that specifies `backend: 'web' | 'node' | 'tiny'` and `blob: boolean`.
+The second required argument to the `createWorker` is a string that specifies `backend: 'web' | 'node' | 'tiny'`.
+The third optional argument is an object that can be used to specify `blob: boolean` or other `WorkerOptions`.
-You can also pass other `WorkerOptions` in this object.

 `createWorker` uses dynamic imports to only import the needed implementation, so you can import the needed functions directly to reduce the bundle size.